 Controls the operational mode of the PingAccess server in a cluster.
-Valid values are:
+The following table describes the valid values:

 Value Description STANDALONE Use this value for a standalone (unclustered) PingAccess instance that runs both the administrative console and the engine.
 This is the default value.
-CLUSTERED_CONSOLE Use this value for the server instance you want to use as the administrative console server.
-Info: Only one engine in a cluster can run the administrative console.
-CLUSTERED_CONSOLE_REPLICA Use this value for the server instance you want to use as the backup administrative console server.

-Value Description Use this value to indicate a server engine.
+Value Description CLUSTERED_CONSOLE Use this value for the server instance that you want to use as the administrative console server.
+Only one engine in a cluster can run the administrative console.
+CLUSTERED_CONSOLE_REPLI CA Use this value for the server instance that you want to use as the backup administrative console server.
+CLUSTERED_ENGINE Use this value to indicate a server engine.

-Define the following Engine and Admin properties depending on what operational mode an engine is using.
+Define the following engine and administrative properties depending on what operational mode an engine is using:

-- Define all Engine and Admin properties when pa.operational.mode is set to STANDALONE. - Define only the Admin properties when using CLUSTERED CONSOLE or CLUSTERED CONSOLE REPLICA mode. - Define only the Engine properties when using CLUSTERED ENGINE mode.
+- Define all engine and administrative properties when pa.operational.mode is set to STANDALONE. - Define only administrative properties when using CLUSTERED_CONSOLE or CLUSTERED_CONSOLE_REPLICA mode. - Define only engine properties when using CLUSTERED_ENGINE mode. - You can find more information about configuring nodes using clustered operational mode in the Clustering Reference Guide. - You can find more information about installing PingAccess in standalone mode in Installing and Uninstalling PingAccess.

-Admin properties
+Administrative properties